 However, after the “trough of disillusionment” comes the “slope of enlightenment”.
 At Zebrium, we had some insights into how these two challenges could be overcome with some new approaches in ML.
 We have started with logs because logs typically are the richest source of truth as to what happened during an incident, and most users today don’t get much value from their logs beyond reactively using them in incidents for searching.
 More importantly, we are already seeing fantastic results from logs.

-In the next series of blog posts, we will dive into why existing approaches haven’t delivered, and how Zebrium has come up with a unique Autonomous Log Monitoring solution that can currently catch 65% of your incidents and root causes completely unsupervised within hours.
+In the next series of blog posts (see part 1 - Machine Learning for Logs), we will dive into why existing approaches haven’t delivered, and how Zebrium has come up with a unique Autonomous Log Monitoring solution that can currently catch 65% of your incidents and root causes completely unsupervised within hours.